KurtWagner/zlinter/RULES.md

 Disallows todo comments

-Todo comments are often used to indicate missing logic, features or the existence of bugs.
+`TODO` comments are often used to indicate missing logic, features or the existence of bugs.
 While this is useful during development, leaving them untracked can lead to them being forgotten or not prioritised correctly.